-A holiday in the ancient city of Chiang Mai is an essential element of any visit to Thailand and a gateway to the north:
+A trip to this ancient city is an essential element of any visit to Thailand:

-A holiday in Chiang Mai is an essential element of any visit to Thailand.
-This ancient city, with a cooler climate and greener aspect than frenetic Bangkok, is set in the foothills of the Himalayas, and is known for its elephant-back safaris, magnificent temples and famed Night Market.
-This popular tourist destination also has plenty of other attractions and excursions to enchant visitors, from orchid farms to puppet shows.
+With a cooler climate and greener aspect than frenetic Bangkok, Chiang Mai is set in the foothills of the Himalayas and is known for its elephant-back safaris, magnificent temples and famed Night Market.
+The city is the gateway to the north of Thailand and has plenty of attractions and excursions to enchant visitors, from orchid farms to puppet shows.
 Travel to Chiang Mai is for anyone who thinks they would enjoy an entertaining and interesting taste of Thailand and especially families, as there are a number of fantastic attractions for children.
 A vacation in Chiang Mai appeals to anyone who is intent on learning more about the Thai way of life.

 Best time to visit Chiang Mai

 The best time to visit Chiang Mai, like elsewhere in Thailand, is between November and May when cooling winds blow through the city, ensuring warm to mild days.
 Chiang Mai is generally cooler and less humid than Bangkok and December and January can be on the chilly side.
 Read more on Chiang Mai's Climate and Weather.

 -Learn something new about the culture of northern Thailand at the Chiang Mai City Arts and Cultural Center

 -Experience a unique way of life at the Lisu Hill-Tribe Display.

 -Marvel at the lush gardens at the Bhubing Palace.